DatasRev/reasoning/languages/README.md

-# What language should we use on the live events?
+# What language should we use on the live events and GitHub?

 ### Balázs
 | LANG  | VAL  |